Get 80% off your plan for your first 6 months.*

 Find a small business idea you're passionate about

-are those that genuinely excite you and align with your interests.
-When you care about your business, you are more likely to succeed.
+Passion-driven business ideas genuinely excite you and align with your interests.
+When you care about your work, you're more likely to push through challenges and succeed.
+Here's why that matters:

-• Motivation: You’ll find it easier to work long hours and overcome obstacles
+• Motivation: You find it easier to work long hours and overcome obstacles.

-• Learning: Your mind absorbs information faster in areas that genuinely interest you
+• Learning: You absorb information faster in areas that genuinely interest you.

-• Persistence: You’re more likely to push through difficult periods
+• Persistence: You push through difficult periods more readily.

 Choose an idea that fits with your skills

-• Lower costs: Less need to hire expensive professionals early on
+• Lower costs: You avoid hiring expensive professionals early on.

-• Faster launch: You can move quickly without waiting for others
+• Faster launch: You move quickly without waiting for others.

-• Better decisions: You understand the industry challenges and opportunities
+• Better decisions: You understand industry challenges and spot opportunities faster.

 • Tech skills: App development, web design, IT consulting